 Down in the cabin areas, the aft berths are larger and have bigger heads as well.
 But I was quite comfortable in a forward cabin with my honey.
 The forward cabin had more motion at anchor but more breeze as well, and there were some crew complaints of stuffyness in less windy anchorages in the aft cabins.
 The berths are plenty large enough.
 We used the additional pilot berth space forward for storage of our bags.
 I am not sure if I would be comfortable sleeping up there with motion and claustraphobia.
 I think 8 people was a good number for chartering on a Lagoon 42.

 Engines were Yanmars and aft of the cockpit under the transom steps.
-Here is the compromise of the rudders being aft of the propellers.
+Here is the compromise of the propellers being aft of the rudders.
 This maximizes space yet makes driving these boats annoying.
 When you are in close quarters, make sure you use your throttles and lean your body into the helm to stop the squirlyness of the rudders when going into gear.
-You lose maneauvering power with the aft most rudders.
+You lose maneauvering power with the aft most propellers.
 She was easy to run otherwise with good visibility and good power.
 Fuel burn was low with only 10 gallons burned over 7 days of encircling Antigua.
 And most of that burned to top off the batteries.

 Undersail, that just simply is not what a Lagoon is about.
 The design maximizes space at the detriment to performance.
 If you do not know any better, then sailing is ok.
 If you have experience with performance boats, you are going to be dissapointed especially with the dumbed down charter setup.
 The self tacking headsail and stackpack main made single handling the boat simple and easy.
 In 20 knots we were able to hit 7 knots.
 Sailing too much upwind was not possible